What Does ‘Under Offer’ Mean? | Homebuying Guide

 What does under offer mean?

-A property is considered “under offer” when the seller has accepted an offer from a potential buyer but the transaction has not yet been legally completed.
+A property is considered “under offer” when the seller has accepted an offer from a potential buyer, but the transaction has not yet been legally completed.
+In other words, for those wondering “what does under offer mean”, it signifies this exact scenario.

 At this point, the buyer and seller have agreed on a price.
 It’s important to note that while the term “under offer” implies that the property is off the market, it is not a legally binding agreement.
 Either party can still back out of the deal without any legal consequences until contracts are exchanged.